helloSystem/docs/developer/rpi.md

 Although we are currently not providing installation images for Raspberry Pi, we are investigating whether doing so would be feasible and beneficial.

-The same insructions are roughly applicable to other aarch64 based systems such as rk3399 ones like the PineBook Pro and the [pine64 rockpro64_rk3399](https://bsd-hardware.info/?id=board:pine64-pinebook-pro-rk3399) as well.
+The same instructions are roughly applicable to other aarch64 based systems such as rk3399 ones like the PineBook Pro and the [pine64 rockpro64_rk3399](https://bsd-hardware.info/?id=board:pine64-pinebook-pro-rk3399) as well.

 ``` .. note::
     This page is intended for technically advanced users and developers, not for end users.
 This page is work in progress.
 Instructions are brief and assume prior knowledge with the subject.